7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

-Combine quirky Lisbon, old-world Porto (my favorite), and the stunning Douro Valley with this 7 day Portugal itinerary .
-I'll take you through logistics, hows many days to spend in each place, and the best things to do!
+Combine quirky Lisbon, old-world Porto (my favorite), and the stunning Douro Valley with this 7 day Portugal itinerary.
+I'll take you through logistics, how many days to spend in each place, and the best things to do!

 Portugal, once the forgotten neighbor of Spain, has quickly risen in popularity.
-The beautiful coastline, colorful palaces, old-world towns, stunning wine region, and cheap price tag are enticing tourists to visit from across the globe.
+The beautiful coastline, colorful palaces, old-world towns, stunning wine region, and cheap price tag entice visitors from around the world.

 While Portugal isn't a big country, it can be overwhelming to decide what to fit into your itinerary without wasting too much time traveling between destinations.

-If you're spending a week in Portugal, combining Lisbon, Porto, and the Douro Valley should be your first itinerary.
+If you're spending one week in Portugal, combining Lisbon, Porto, and the Douro Valley should be your first itinerary.

 It’s easy to get to each city/region and the travel time between destinations is minimal.
 This 7 day Portugal itinerary offers the perfect mix of big city, small city, and the stunning wine region.
 What more could you ask for?!